wp-plugins/wishpond-social-campaigns/readme.txt

 == Screenshots ==

-1. The Campaigns Login screen in the Wordpress admin panel
-2. Creating a Social Offer within the Wordpress admin panel
+1. Creating a Social Offer within the Wordpress admin panel
-3. Previewing a Social Offer in the Wordpress admin panel
+2. Previewing a Social Offer in the Wordpress admin panel
-4. View and manage all of your Social Campaigns within the Wordpress admin panel
+3. View and manage all of your Social Campaigns within the Wordpress admin panel
-5. A Social Offer live on a Wordpress site
+4. A Social Offer live on a Wordpress site
-6. A Social Sweepstakes live on a Wordpress site
+5. A Social Sweepstakes live on a Wordpress site
-7. A Social Sweepstakes live on a Wordpress site (using the widget functionality to display in the side bar)
+6. A Social Sweepstakes live on a Wordpress site (using the widget functionality to display in the side bar)
-8. A Social Offer live on a Wordpress site (using the widget functionality to display in the side bar)
+7. A Social Offer live on a Wordpress site (using the widget functionality to display in the side bar)

 == Changelog ==